-Intangible amortization was \$6.4 million and \$6.2 million in the first quarter of fiscal years 2017 and 2016, respectively.
-The higher amortization expense in the first quarter of fiscal year 2017 relates to in-process research and development that was reclassified from infinite lived to finite lived in the third quarter of fiscal year 2016.
+Intangible amortization was \$6.3 million and \$6.2 million in the second quarter of fiscal years 2017 and 2016, respectively.
+The slightly higher amortization expense in the second quarter of fiscal year 2017 related to in-process research and development that was reclassified from infinite lived to finite lived in the third quarter of fiscal year 2016.